paper-dragonfly/cabinet_api/README.md

 1. Download API repo: https://github.com/paper-dragonfly/cabinet_api
 2. Install dependencies with `pip install -r requirements.txt`
+3. Run API:
-3. Run API with `python -m flask --app src/api run` (??)
+    *  `python -m flask --app "src.api:create_app('<ENVIRONMENT>')" run` (development/testing)
+    *  `gunicorn --bind 0.0.0.0:5000 "src.api:create_app('<ENVIRONMENT>')"` (production)

-Designed to be used in conjunction with the cabinet-sdk package: Download cabinet-sdk using: ```pip install -i https://test.pypi.org/simple/ cabinet-sdk```
+5. Download cabinet-sdk with: `pip install -i https://test.pypi.org/simple/ cabinet-sdk`

-Create an empty postgreSQL database called 'cabinet' and another called 'cabinet_test'.
-See Create Blob_types section below for instructions on populating these databases
+6. Create empty postgreSQL database called 'cabinet' and another called 'cabinet_test'
+    * See Create Blob_types section below for instructions on populating these databases

 The default environment for Cabinet is dev_local.
 To change environment, use the command line to set environment variable ENV to the desired environment: ```export ENV='<environment>'```.
-This is used if you have more than one cabinet database, such as a local database and a remote database.
+This is used if you have more than one cabinet database, such as a local database, test database and remote database.
 Note: this ENV assignment will only last for the duration of your command line session.
-Note2: Regardless of the value of ENV, pytest will run the api app in testing mode.
+Note2: Regardless of the value of ENV, pytest will run in testing mode.
 No need to set ENV='testing' to run pytest.

 Use the following CL command to run the API: ```python3 src/api.py```